PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 Use case to give feedback for provided certificates:

 - Certificate Consumer -> Certificate Provider : Company Certificate Status (Accepted, Rejected or Received)

+Use case to notify about availability of certificates:

+- Certificate Provider -> Certificate Consumer : Company Certificate Available

 ### 2.1 API Specification